 These are only a few of the disorders or diseases which may affect the spine.
 If you would like to learn more about low back pain, go to: https://www.joionline.net/trending/content/low-back-pain

 Whether you are suffering from back issues, joint pain, or injuries resulting from any type of activity, JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL who specialize in orthopedic rehab.

 - To schedule a new patient or follow up patient appointment with your MD, please call (904)JOI-2000 or read more here about our orthopedic telemedicine providers.

 - To schedule an appointment for physical or occupational therapy, call 904-858-7045 or call any of the 12 area JOI Rehab Centers.

 JOI Physicians are currently offering ASAP Fracture care.
 Make an appointment by calling (904)JOI-2000.
 This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
 To learn more about this service, read this article about fracture and injury care.

 If your injury does require physical therapy or surgery, our JOI team has the expertise and technological advances to get you back to your ideal level of function.
 If you are interested in scheduling an appointment at JOI Rehab for physical therapy, call (904) 858-7045.
-If you need to see an orthopaedic spine specialist, please call JOI-2000, schedule online or click below.
+Need to see an orthopaedic spine specialist?
+Please call JOI-2000, schedule online or click below.